 uAspire’s Report on Indirect College Expenses

-On this episode of The MEFA Podcast, MEFA's Associate Director of College Planning and Content Creation Jonathan Hughes breaks down uAspire’s recently published Beyond the College Bill report with uAspire’s Massachusetts Policy Director Anika Van Easton and Senior Vice President of Knowledge Holly Morrow.
+Host Jonathan Hughes breaks down uAspire’s recently published Beyond the College Bill report with uAspire’s Massachusetts Policy Director Anika Van Easton and Senior Vice President of Knowledge Holly Morrow.
 The report discusses the hidden hurdles of indirect expenses.
 Jonathan also answers listener’s questions about negotiating merit aid and using a student loan to study abroad.
 He’s joined by MEFA's Director of College Planning Julie Shields-Rutyna, who shares information about an upcoming event that will offer free help to families with completing the FAFSA.
+If you enjoy the MEFA Podcast, please leave us a review.

 Resources Mentioned in this Episode